 Innovation in Sibelius's Sixth Symphony - dissertation written under the supervision of John Hopkins.
 (2017)

-Pitch-Class Distributions in the Music of Anton Webern - paper given at the Computational Humanities Research Workshop, 2020.
+Pitch-Class Distributions in the Music of Anton Webern - Proceedings of the Workshop on Computational Humanities Research, November 2020, pp. 214—224.

 "Predominantly of a cheerful character"?
 Irony in the Final Movement of Mahler's Seventh Symphony - analytical essay positing an ironical interpretation of this movement.
 (2018)